Lyles leads U.S. sweep; Jackson tops Jamaica 1-2 in 200

 Oh, but this night would just keep getting better.

 The clock that, for a moment, read “19.32,” would adjust down a tick to “19.31.”
-That meant he broke Michael Johnson’s hallowed, 26-year-old American record — a mark that, for decades, seemed unreachable.
+That meant he broke Michael Johnson’s hallowed, 26-year-old American record — a mark that, for decades, seemed unapproachable.

+“I was very self-concerned about whether that number was going to turn from a ‘2’ to a ‘1,” Lyles conceded.

-But Michael Johnson and those gold shoes he wore to run his 19.32 at the Atlanta Olympics in 1996 have a pretty big place in track history, too.
+But Johnson and those gold shoes he wore to run his 19.32 at the Atlanta Olympics in 1996 have a pretty big place in track history, too.
+He ran it 368 days before Lyles was born.

-“I saw the time pop up and saw I tied Michael Johnson’s record,” Lyles said.
-“I was like ‘Really, you’re going to do me like that?’
-Then, that number changed from two to a one and my whole world changed.”
+“I saw the time pop up and saw I tied Michael Johnson’s record,” Lyles said of the initial glance at the clock.
+“I was like ‘Really, you’re going to do me like that?’”

 Only defending champion Dina Asher-Smith of Britain, who won bronze, prevented a back-to-back Jamaican sweep.

 Fred Kerley, Marvin Bracy and Trayvon Bromell dominated the 100.
-This time, it was Lyles, Bednarek, the Olympic silver medalist, and Knighton, who is now the youngest individual sprint medalist in worlds track history.
+This time, it was Lyles, Bednarek — the Olympic silver medalist who broke his toe in December at home while installing a cabinet — and Knighton, who is now the youngest individual sprint medalist in worlds track history.

+“Everybody put in the work to be great, and that’s what he did,” Knighton said.
+“I mean, he broke the American record.”

-But Lyles would be the first to concede that his biggest competition has been himself over the past few years.
-Once, he was seen as track’s solution to its Bolt problem — namely, what to do without an outsized personality to capture eyeballs.
+But Lyles would be the first to concede that his biggest competition over the past few years has been himself.
+Once, he was seen as track’s solution to its Bolt problem — namely, who to turn to capture eyeballs after the sport’s most outsized personality retired.

 But the pandemic hit.
 Lyles, who considers himself an entertainer at heart, suffered at traveling alone and competing in front of empty seats.
 He was unflinching about his mental-health struggles and how difficult it was to not be able to compete alongside his brother, Josephus, who is on the U.S. relay pool this week.